mumbleskates/bilrost/README.md

 ```

 * **"default_per_field"**: Causes ignored fields with no initializer expression
-  to be initialized with `Default::default()` for each individual field, rather
+  or field default to be initialized with `Default::default()` for each
-  than from the whole struct's `Default` impl value.
+  individual field, rather than from the whole struct's `Default` impl value.

   This conflicts with the "default" struct attribute.